-Given the subjectivity inherent in fair valuation and the fact that events could occur after NAV calculation, the actual market prices for a security may differ from the fair value of that security as determined by the Adviser at the time of NAV calculation.
+Given the subjectivity inherent in fair valuation and the fact that events could occur after NAV calculation, the actual market prices for a security may differ from the fair value of that security as determined by the Valuation Designee at the time of NAV calculation.
 Thus, discrepancies between fair values and actual market prices may occur on a regular and recurring basis.
-These discrepancies do not necessarily indicate that the Adviser's fair value methodology is inappropriate.
-The Fund's Adviser will adjust the fair values assigned to securities in the Fund's portfolio, to the extent necessary, as soon as market prices become available.
+These discrepancies do not necessarily indicate that the Valuation Designee's fair value methodology is inappropriate.
+The Valuation Designee will adjust the fair values assigned to securities in the Fund's portfolio, to the extent necessary, as soon as market prices become available.